HEmile/hemile.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper "[On the Independence Assumption in Probabilistic Neurosymbolic Learning](https://arxiv.org/abs/2404.08458)" is accepted at ICML 2024.
+Our paper "[On the Independence Assumption in Probabilistic Neurosymbolic Learning](https://arxiv.org/abs/2404.08458)" is accepted at **ICML 2024**.